 No. Many low-income residential customers have been identified through the Portland Water Bureau customer database.
 Low-income residential customers with a single cleaning and who qualify for reduced water bills will be charged $5.
 Those with two cleanings and who qualify for reduced water bills will be charged $10 for the service.
 To see if you meet the low-income requirements, click here.

 Actually, it is Portland's share of the State Gas Tax, not property taxes and not income taxes, that pays for maintaining and repairing Portland city streets, signs, sidewalks, bridges, and other transportation infrastructure.
-Maintenance includes leaf removal to protect the traveling public, maintain the asphalt, and prevent flooding.
+The Transportation Bureau provides leaf removal to protect the traveling public, maintain the asphalt, and prevent flooding.

 It's true that residents weren't billed directly for leaf removal in the past, but it isn't true that it's ever been free.
 Sending employees and heavy-duty machines to clean thousands of miles of Portland streets has always cost taxpayers money.
 Until now, the additional cost of hauling away leaves in some neighborhoods has been part of the cost borne by all of us.
 Now, just those directly benefiting from the service must pay for the cost of providing the service.